- Archives Home →

 September 9, 2015

-How to Defeat Iran and ISIS without Getting Our Boots DirtySometimes it is hard to keep up with activity in the Middle East without a scorecard.
-However, if we keep our eye upon the donut and not upon the hole, we can see where our interests lie and how we can influence the action to best serve them.
-F...
+How to Defeat Iran and ISIS without Getting Our Boots DirtyIf we keep our eye upon the donut and not upon the hole in the Middle East, we can see where our interests lie and how we can influence the action to best serve them.

 -